Skip to main content

 Equipment Status

-An exception are equipment models (such as Fluid.Actuators.Dampers.Exponential) that already provide a status as an output (for example y_actual for actuator and mover models) and use_inputFilter=true.
-If use_inputFilter=false then y_actual is directly connected to the input signal y, which likely yields an algebraic loop if the control logic uses the equipment status.
+The only exception applies to equipment models (like Fluid.Actuators.Dampers.Exponential) that already provide a feedback signal as an output (for example y_actual for actuator and mover models).
+However, if use_inputFilter=false then y_actual is directly connected to the input signal y, potentially creating an algebraic loop if the control logic uses the equipment status.

 Open Issue

-Switching to using pre(y) instead of y_actual if use_inputFilter=false is being implemented through #3499.
+Switching to using StatusEmulator instead of y_actual if use_inputFilter=false is being implemented through #3499.

 Parameter Record